 Financial aid assistance is available to most students meeting basic eligibility requirements.
-Due to the number of applicants and the information that must be reviewed in the application process, processing a financial aid application may take up to 12 weeks from the date the aid application is complete, so it's important that you apply as early as possible!
+Due to the number of applicants and the information that must be reviewed in the application process, processing a financial aid application takes several months from the date the aid application is complete, so it's important that you apply as early as possible!
+Please see the main Financial Aid page for current processing times.

 Please review the following checklist and financial aid information carefully.
 You are responsible for keeping informed of application procedures and meeting all priority dates when applying.